RudinMaxim/RudinMaxim/README.md

 ---
 # About me

 My name is Maxim, I am 18 years old.
-I have been doing programming for about 1 years, trying out different technologies.
+I have been doing programming for about 1 years, trying to learn new things!

 ---
 # GitHub Stats